Stay in a historical environment!

 Enigheten (The Unity) is a historic guesthouse in the village of Degerby, Föglö.
 It has been functioning as a guesthouse since the 18th century.
 We offer 10 comfortable rooms for 1-5 guests and 3 cosy log cottages for 1-6 guests.

 Our guests have access to our sauna, our beach with a grill cottage and a rowing boat, bicycles and cooking facilities.
-All our rooms include continental breakfast, free WiFi and access to all our facilities.
+All our rooms include continental breakfast and free WiFi.

 Enigheten is an idyllic stay for families with children.
 In our garden we have a rope swing, trampoline and different lawn games to play.

 Our historyThe first inn at this location was opened in the year 1625, by order of the Swedish king Gustav Adolf, to accomodate those traveling between Stockholm and Åbo (Turku), Finland at that time being part of Sweden.
 There was considerable marine traffic through Degerby at the time and ships could be waiting for fair weather for weeks here before making the crossing to Sweden.
 Many important men have passed through Enigheten, among others Swedish king Adolf Fredrik during the summer of 1754.

 When the new docks further south in Degerby were finished in 1911, the inn business at Enigheten was discontinued.
 The buildings that currently stand were erected during the latter part of the 18th century, following the pillaging of Russian military during the Russo-Swedish war of 1741-43, as well as a devastating fire in 1750.